SnowBlack1/MaReu/README.md

 ## What is MaReu ?

 MaReu is an management meeting app, asked by the Lamzone company, which is a big e-shopping company.
-This app will be used by all the services working at the Lamzone headquarters : developers, human ressources, salespersons, communication team, leading team, etc
+This app will be used by all the services working at the Lamzone headquarters : developers, human ressources, salespersons, communication team, leading team, etc.

 ## How to execute & compile MaReu project ?